-- 5. For the purposes of determining effective protection of the Marine Environment under regulation 13 (4)(c)-(e) and (f), the Commission must take into account: - (a) Any Environmental Effects or impact on other activities of allowing the Exploitation activity; - (b) All proposed Mitigation and risk management measures; - (c) An evaluation of harmful effects individually, in combination, as well as cumulatively, including effects from other activities in the area under application. - (d) The effects on human health that may arise from Environmental Effects; - (e) The importance of protecting the biological diversity and integrity of marine species, ecosystems and processes; - (f) The importance of protecting rare and vulnerable ecosystems and the habitats of threatened species;
+5. For the purposes of determining effective protection of the Marine Environment under regulation 13 (4)(c) (e) and (f), the Commission must take into account:

+(a) Any Environmental Effects or impact on other activities of allowing the Exploitation activity;

+(b) All proposed Mitigation and risk management measures;

+(c) An evaluation of [harmful effects] [each potential instance of Serious Harm] [NORI, TOML, BMJ - replace] individually, in combination, as well as cumulatively, including effects from other activities [in] [that impact] [Costa Rica - replace] the area under application.

+(d) The effects on human health that may arise from Environmental Effects;

+(e) The importance of protecting the biological diversity and integrity of marine species, ecosystems and processes;

+(f) The importance of protecting rare and vulnerable ecosystems and the habitats of threatened species;